How I Use iTunes / Apple Music

 - The Fields in the iTunes / Apple Music Database

 - Importing CDs and Track Labeling

 In April 2004 I equipped my Mac (a PowerMac G5 back then) with loudspeakers, so I could listen to music from my computer.
-Around the same time I started using Apple’s iTunes software:
+Around the same time I started using Apple’s iTunes software (now Apple Music):